 Independent Financial’s purpose is to build strong healthy communities – one person, one family, one organization at a time.
 We have a steadfast commitment to building strong, healthy communities and one way we honor that commitment is philanthropic giving through our Community Grant Program.

 The bank is committed to helping communities thrive through collaborative partnerships with nonprofit organizations who provide direct services to those who need it most.
 Funding is allocated annually to 501c3 nonprofit organizations in good standing, strong alignment with our funding priorities, demonstrates community impact, opportunities for employee volunteerism, and ability to meet Community Reinvestment Act (CRA) eligibility requirements.

-The Community Grant Program is now an invitation only format.
+The Community Grant Program is by invitation.
 Each year we evaluate community needs vs opportunity for impact and make decisions to fund grants based on funding priorities, opportunities for employee volunteerism, and the ability to meet CRA (Community Reinvestment Act) eligibility requirements.
 Throughout the year, the Community Investment Team will email Community Partners an invitation to apply to the program based on needs assessment.

 To achieve the greatest impact, we direct funding priorities to the following specific areas:

 - Affordable Housing – rental assistance, down payment programs.